Meet Our Fiction Editor: Q&A with Lisa Lynn Biggar

 Meet our new online editor: Q&A with Wendy Ruth Walker

-Our new online editor, Wendy Ruth Walker, is currently finishing up her MFA in writing at Bennington College.
+Our new online editor, Wendy Ruth Walker, holds an MFA in writing from Bennington College .
 Her story “Cabinet of Animals” received an honorable mention in Glimmer Train’s fall 2017 fiction contest.
 She was also accepted into the 2018 Tin House Summer Workshop.
-For more than 10 years, Wendy was an acquisitions editor […]
+For more than 10 years, Wendy was an acquisitions editor at Simon […]

 Read More…